South Fork Smith

 Heritage and Wild Trout Waters Designation

 In addition, the South Fork Smith River and its tributaries were designated as Heritage Trout Waters, which further recognizes the beauty, diversity, historical significance, and special values of California’s native trout.
-Heritage Trout waters support fish populations that best exemplify indigenous strains of native trout within their historic drainages, and able to provide anglers with the opportunity to catch native trout consistent with the conservation of the native trout present.
+Heritage Trout waters support fish populations that best exemplify indigenous strains of native trout within their historic drainages and provide anglers with the opportunity to catch native trout in a way that is consistent with native trout conservation.

-This new designation expands upon the 2016 designation in the South Fork Smith River drainage, which included the South Fork Smith River, from the confluence with Blackhawk Creek upstream to Island Lake Trail Crossing, and the following tributaries: Buck Creek, Quartz Creek, Eight Mile Creek, Williams Creek, Harrington Creek and Prescott Fork.
-The 2016 designation recognized 64 miles of Upper South Fork Smith watershed.
+This new designation expands upon the 2016 and 2017 designations in the South Fork Smith River drainage, which included the South Fork Smith River, from Goose Creek upstream to the Island Lake Trail Crossing, and includes the following tributaries: Goose Creek, Hurdygurdy Creek, Buck Creek, Quartz Creek, Eight Mile Creek, Williams Creek, Harrington Creek and Prescott Fork.
+These designations totaled recognized 100 miles of Upper South Fork Smith watershed.

 The Upper South Fork of the Smith River has been recognized for its solitude, tremendous beauty and the unparalleled opportunity it provides to catch a Coastal Cutthroat Trout.